Skip Navigation Links

 Early versus Late Models

 Multi-layer dynamical models are generally, if not always, late models.
 Fortunately, a technique can be used to take the latest available run of a late model and adjust its forecast to apply to the current synoptic time and initial conditions.
 In the example above, forecast data for hours 6-126 from the previous (06Z) run of the GFS would be adjusted, or shifted, so that the 6-h forecast (valid at 12Z) would exactly match the observed 12Z position and intensity of the tropical cyclone.
-The adjustment process creates an "early" version of the GFS model for the 12Z forecast cycle that is based on the most current available guidance.
+The adjustment process produces an "early" version of the GFS model for the 12Z forecast cycle, based on the most current available guidance.
 The adjusted versions of the late models are known, for historical reasons, as interpolated models.

 Interpreting Forecast Models